Counseling Education

 World Heavyweight Champion Jack Johnson was once arrested here for marrying his White wife and transporting her across state lines.
 He was detained in Battle Creek, where he visited a former acquaintance, went for a sleigh ride and spent the night at the house of patrolman John Patterson, Battle Creek's first African American police officer.
 Federal authorities from Chicago took him into custody the next day.

 The city was noted for its focus on health reform during the late 1800s and early 1900s.
-The Battle Creek Sanitarium was founded by Dr. John Harvey Kellogg.
+The Battle Creek Sanitarium was founded by The Seventh-Day Adventist Church and the Dr. John Harvey Kellogg.
 In addition to some of his sometimes bizarre treatments that were featured in the movie The Road to Wellville, Kellogg also funded organizations that promoted eugenics theories at the core of their philosophical agenda, which was seen as a natural complement to euthenics.
 The Race Betterment Foundation was one of these organizations.
 He also supported the "separate but equal" philosophy and invited Booker T. Washington to speak at the Battle Creek Sanitarium in order to raise money.
 Washington was the author of the speech "The Atlanta Compromise", which solidified his position of being an accommodationist while providing a mechanism for southern Whites (and their sympathizers), to fund his school (the Tuskegee Institute).

 W. K. Kellogg had worked for his brother in a variety of capacities at the B.C.
 Sanitarium.
 Tired of living in the shadow of his brother John Harvey Kellogg, he struck out on his own, going to the boom-towns surrounding the oilfields in Oklahoma as a broom salesman.
 Having failed, he returned to work as an assistant to his brother.
 While working at the sanitariums' laboratory, W.K. spilled liquefied cornmeal on a heating device that cooked the product and rendered it to flakes.
 He tasted the flakes and added milk to them.
 He was able to get his brother to allow him to give some of the product to some of the patients at the sanitarium, and the patients' demand for the product exceeded his expectations to the point that W.K made the decision to leave the sanitarium.
 Along with some investors, he built a factory to satisfy the demand for his "corn flakes".